NCBI-Hackathons/Salphagome/README.md

 ## Preliminary Results

+### Salmonella typhi Enrichment Index
 The following radar chart shows the Salmonella typhi Enrichment Index for 153 differnet Phages.
-Astonishingly, only 2 phages had a high index in S. typhi with the follwoing accessions NC_015271.1 and NC_010807.1.
+Astonishingly, only 2 phages had a high index in S. typhi, Vi06 and phiSG-JL2.

 <img src="./STEIP.png">

+### What is unique about phages-infecting S. typhi
+To study why these 2 phages are highly successful in infecting S. typhi, not paratyphi, we performed further analysis using DELTA-BLAST.
+We found that Vi06 and phiSG-JL2 only among all phages share 3 homolgous proteins.
+The first is a protein that is homologus to the dGTPase inhibitor in E. coli. dGTPase is an important eznyme that plays a role in regulating the intracellular pool of dGTP and DNA repair mechanism.
+The second protein has a homology to a phage lambda Rz1-like protein.
+Rz1 is a component of the spanin complex that disrupts the host outer membrane and participates in cell lysis during virus exit.
+The third one was a hypothetical protein with yet unknown function.

+Plays a role in increasing the intracellular pool of dGTP